Frequently Asked Questions About Starting a Virtual Assistant Home Based Business

 The best way to determine the number of hours you need to work in a month is to figure out how much you want to make each month.
 Divide that number by your hourly rate.
 Double that number.
 That’s the number of hours I recommend you work when starting your Virtual Assistant business.
 Here’s an example.

 Let’s say I want to earn $36,000 a year.
 That’s an average of $3,000 a month.
 If I earn $35 per hour, I need to work about 86 billable hours in a month, which is about 22 hours a week.
 When I double that number, I get 44 hours a week.

 Why do I recommend doubling your number of hours?
 You’ll need to spend the non-billable hours becoming an expert in your areas of specialization, marketing your business and communicating with potential clients.

 Do I have to be available to my clients 24 hours a day, 7 days a week?

 No. I highly recommend setting a work schedule and posting it on your website.
 That way clients know when you’ll be available.
 I also recommend checking your email at least once on your day off (or have someone else do that for you) so that you can respond within 24 hours to requests.
-Exactly how to word your website and how to take vacations without having to check your emails (and without losing clients) is given in the Expert Virtual Assistant Training.
+Exactly how to word your website and how to take vacations without having to check your emails (and without losing clients) is given in the Virtual Expert® Complete Success Program Training.